-Title of each class of securities to be registered (1) Amount to be Registered (1) Proposed Maximum Offering Price per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee Common stock, par value \$0.01 per share 718,750 \$3.81 (2) 2,738,437.50 \$ 355.45 Common stock issuable upon exercise of Series A and Series B Warrants 1,437,500 \$8.00 (3) \$11,500,000.00 (3) \$ 1,492.70 Total 2,156,250 (2) (3) \$ 14,339,062.50 \$ 1,848.15
+Title of each class of securities to be registered (1) Amount to be Registered (1) Proposed Maximum Offering Price per Share (2) Proposed Maximum Aggregate Offering Price Amount of Registration Fee

+Common stock, par value \$0.01 per

+share 396,450 \$ 7.51 2,977,339.50 \$ 324.83

-- (1) All of the shares of common stock offered hereby are for the account of the selling stockholders and consist of 718,750 shares issued upon conversion of the Series B Convertible Preferred Stock, 718,750 shares issuable upon exercise of the Series A Warrants and 718,750 shares issuable upon exercise of the Series B Warrants (collectively, the "Warrants").
-Pursuant to Rule 416 of the Securities Act of 1933, as amended (the "Securities Act"), this registration statement also covers any additional shares of common stock which become issuable by reason of any share dividend, share split, recapitalization or any other similar transaction without receipt of consideration which results in an increase in the number of shares of common stock outstanding. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act based upon the average of the high and low prices for a share of the registrant's common stock as reported on the Nasdaq Capital Market on March 25, 2020, which date is within five business days of the filing of this registration statement. - (3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act based upon the higher of (i) the price at which the warrants may be exercised, and (ii) \$3.95, the average of the high and low prices for a share of the registrant's common stock as reported on the Nasdaq Capital Market on March 25, 2020, which date is within five business days of the filing of this registration statement.
+- (1) All of the shares of common stock offered hereby are for the account of the selling stockholders.
+Pursuant to Rule 416 of the Securities Act of 1933, as amended (the "Securities Act"), this registration statement also covers any additional shares of common stock which become issuable by reason of any share dividend, share split, recapitalization or any other similar transaction without receipt of consideration which results in an increase in the number of shares of common stock outstanding. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act based upon the average of the high and low prices for a share of the registrant's common stock as reported on the Nasdaq Capital Market on October 5, 2020, which date is within five business days of the filing of this registration statement.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Se 8(a), may determine. ection
+The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.